 - Update Content-Length - This option controls whether Burp automatically updates the Content-Length header of the request where necessary.
 Using this option is normally essential when the request message contains a body.

 - Unpack GZIP / deflate - This option controls whether Burp automatically unpacks GZIP- and deflate-compressed content received in responses.

 - Follow redirections - This setting controls whether redirection responses are automatically followed.
 If Repeater receives a redirection response which it is not configured to follow automatically, it will display a Follow redirection button near to the top of the UI.
 This allows you to manually follow the redirection after viewing it.
 This feature is useful for walking through each request and response in a redirection sequence.
 New cookies will be processed in these manual redirections if this option has been set in the Process cookies in redirections option described below.

 - Process cookies in redirections - If this option is selected, then any cookies set in the redirection response will be resubmitted when the redirection target is followed.
 This applies to both automatic and manual redirections.

 - Enforce protocol choice on cross-domain redirections - By default, Repeater will negotiate the protocol as normal when redirected cross-domain.
 If you enable this option, it will follow any cross-domain redirections using the same protocol that is selected under Inspector > Request Attributes.
 This is important when testing for HTTP/2-specific vulnerabilities that trigger cross-domain requests.

-Normalize HTTP/1 line endings - By default, Repeater will normalize HTTP/1 line endings by automatically appending a newline character (
+Normalize HTTP/1 line endings - By default, Repeater normalizes HTTP/1 line endings by automatically appending a carriage return

 (\r)to any lines that end with a newline character